 Our psychotherapy services remain operational throughout this crisis.

-- In an effort to flatten the curve and abide by social distancing regulations, we are offering remote sessions (teletherapy) via phone or video.
+- We are currently offering remote sessions (teletherapy) via phone or video, as well as the option of in-person sessions.
 We value every one of our patients and will do everything in our power to ensure the same quality of care that is a staple of our practice.

 - At Long Island Psychology, we highly value the therapeutic bond we are able to build with our patients and we stay committed to providing the same degree of support, warmth and care via teletherapy.